Launch posts, architecture explainers, and operator guidance for the AI Authority Runtime.

 Version-controlled policies, Git-based review workflows, and CI/CD for governance.
 Here is how to treat your AI governance policies with the same rigor as your application code.

-The Intended Intent Reference taxonomy classifies AI agent actions into 14 domains and 300-plus categories.
+The Open Intent Layer taxonomy classifies AI agent actions into 14 domains and 300-plus categories.
 Here are the design principles that guided its creation and why those principles matter for governance at scale.

 Why Every AI Framework Needs an Authority Layer